andabaka/earthquakes/README.md

 ### GitHub Actions

-I use GitHub Actions to automate the following processes:
+GitHub Actions are used to automate the following processes:

 1. **Data Fetching**: Every day at 9:00 AM UTC, a GitHub Action runs an R script that fetches the latest earthquake data from the USGS API.